ed1d1a8d/personal-website/content/posts/taylor-series.md

 ### Acknowledgements

-Thanks Elton Lin and Horace He for reading a drafts of this post.
+Thanks to Elton Lin and Horace He for reading a drafts of this post.